mozilla/uniffi-rs/docs/manual/src/tutorial/foreign_language_bindings.md

   - Add this dependency to `Cargo.toml`: `uniffi = {version = "0.XX.0", features = ["cli"] }`
   - Follow the steps from the previous section to add the `uniffi-bindgen` binary target

-Then your can run `uniffi-bindgen` from any create in your project using `cargo run -p uniffi-bindgen [args]`
+Then your can run `uniffi-bindgen` from any crate in your project using `cargo run -p uniffi-bindgen [args]`

 ## Running uniffi-bindgen using a library file